-Still, even with the best intentions, many of us end up with that dreaded lobster look.
-In consequence, the market offers tons of treatments—and equally as many old wives’ remedies claim that they provide superior relief.
+Still, even with the best intentions, many of us, especially the pale folks among us, end up with that dreaded lobster look.
+In consequence, the market offers tons of treatments for sunburn relief—and equally as many old wives’ sunburn remedies claim that they provide the best treatment for sunburn.
 But the scientific answer is surprisingly simple: Just cool and moisturize your burned skin.

 Why you fry

 A sunburn happens when the sun’s ultraviolet radiation damages the DNA inside skin cells.
 As a result, those cells die in a process known as apoptosis.
 This excessive damage and death prompts the immune system to release a flood of inflammatory proteins and blood to the area.
 In the process, the outer skin becomes hot, irritated, and red.

 Sunburns can be hard to notice right away.
 They often show up hours after sun exposure, which makes them difficult to recognize before they get worse.
 But if you are out in the sun for an extended period of time, checking your skin once in a while could stop a burn in its tracks.

 If you notice your skin starting to change color, head straight for a shaded area, suggests Meghan Feely, a board-certified dermatologist in New York.
 Likewise, if you find yourself burnt after a long day in the sun, then don’t head back outside until it’s dark.

 How to get rid of a sunburn fast